jorisroovers/gitlint/docs/contributing.md

 Then access the documentation website on your host machine on [http://localhost:8000]().
 Note that this is only supported for python >= 2.7.

+# Contrib rules
+Since gitlint 0.12.0, we support [Contrib rules](contrib_rules): community contributed rules that are part of gitlint itself.
+Thanks for considering to add a new one to gitlint!

+Before starting, please read all the other documentation on this page about contributing first.
+Then, we suggest taking the following approach to add a Contrib rule:

+1. **Write your rule as a [user-defined rule](user_defined_rules)**.
+In terms of code, Contrib rules are identical to user-defined rules, they just happen to have their code sit within the gitlint codebase itself.
+2. **Add your user-defined rule to gitlint**.
+You should put your file(s) in the [gitlint/contrib/rules](https://github.com/jorisroovers/gitlint/tree/master/gitlint/contrib/rules) directory.
+3. **Write unit tests**.
+The gitlint codebase contains [Contrib rule test files you can copy and modify](https://github.com/jorisroovers/gitlint/tree/master/gitlint/tests/contrib).
+4. **Write documentation**.
+In particular, you should update the [gitlint/docs/contrib_rules.md](https://github.com/jorisroovers/gitlint/blob/master/docs/contrib_rules.md) file with details on your Contrib rule.

+## Contrib rule requirements
+If you follow the steps above and follow the existing gitlint conventions wrt naming things, you should already be fairly close to done.

+In case you're looking for a slightly less formal spec, here's what gitlint requires of Contrib rules.

+- Since Contrib rules are really just user-defined rules that live withing the gitlint code-base, all the [user-rule requirements](user_defined_rules/#rule-requirements) also apply to Contrib rules.
+- All contrib rules **must** have associated unit tests.
+We *sort of* enforce this by a unit test that verifies that there's a test file for each contrib file.
+- All contrib rules **must** have names that start with `contrib-`.
+This is to easily distinguish them from default gitlint rules.
+- All contrib rule ids **must** start with `CT` (for LineRules targeting the title), `CB` (for LineRules targeting the body) or `CC` (for CommitRules).
+Again, this is to easily distinguish them from default gitlint rules.
+- All contrib rules **must** have unique names and ids.
+- You **can** add multiple rule classes to the same file, but classes **should** be logically grouped together in a single file that implements related rules.
+- Contrib rules **should** be meaningfully different from one another.
+If a behavior change or tweak can be added to an existing rule by adding options, that should be considered first.
+However, large [god classes](https://en.wikipedia.org/wiki/God_object) that implement multiple rules in a single class should obviously also be avoided.
+- Contrib rules **should** use [options](user_defined_rules/#options) to make rules configurable.